 - Brand promotion and increasing credibility.

 - Tapping into a blog’s traffic source and driving readers back to your own website.

 - Building relationships with readers from other blogs and communities.

 I want to highlight that brand promotion and credibility goes a long way in helping you to establish your website or blog online with guest blogging.

 Well, from my own experiences with writing guest posts, guest blogging has not always been the best tactic for this.

 I’d like you to check out the graphic below taken from an incredibly insightful and data-driven case study article over on BloggerJet by Tim Soulo.

-Tim gathered data from some 239 guest posts from some 400 bloggers, and proves to a certain degree that guest blogging is not often the best strategy to use for driving referral traffic.
+Tim gathered data from some 239 guest posts from some 400 bloggers and proves to a certain degree that guest blogging is not often the best strategy to use for driving referral traffic.

-Do check out the post here, it contains some other valuable information, tips, and ideas to help you get the most from your guest blogging campaigns.
+Do check out the post here, it contains some other valuable information, tips, and ideas to help you get the most from your guest blogging marketing campaigns.